MarlonDeOcampo/VagrantMulti/README.md

 We can now use the host machine to deploy containers and install other needed software to make our cluster do its job

-- go to the directory of the cloned repo the cd to manifests/metallb
+- go to the directory of the cloned repo then cd to manifests/metallb
 - execute the command to start the installation of metallb

 ```sh